 “My fans?
 You have gotta be kidding.”

 “Nope.
 I watch guys open each issue of the Bruin’s Tale.
 They always turn to your column first.
 Then they read it, they really read it.
 That interview you had with Tony Westmorland was the talk of the school for a week.
 Here’s a guy who’s on the water polo team, isn’t a big name around campus, suddenly everyone’s reading about him, guys and girls too, and with that picture of him you took everyone recognizes him and says hi to him.
-He went from just another guy on the water polo team to someone people know, and he’s floating on air.
+He went from just some unknown guy on the water polo team to someone people know, and he’s floating on air.
 Turns out he’s in my AP Geometry class, so I sat next to him one day and said ‘hi, Tony’ and we chatted a bit.
 I asked him how he liked the interview in your column and his grin was so wide it was infectious.
 He said he wanted to thank you for it but he never saw you on campus and, of course, the two of you don’t have any classes together.”

 “Now you’ve embarrassed me.”